Dewey–Humboldt, Arizona: Landmarks

 King S. Woolsey was a notable American pioneer rancher, Indian-fighter, prospector and politician who had a ranch located right off the Old Black Canyon Highway in what is now the town of Dewey-Humboldt.

 Eventually, the land in which his ranch was located was sold and in 1946, became Young's Farm, a family-owned farm selling turkeys and pumpkins.
 Hay rides, pumpkin patches, and a country restaurant made it a popular attraction for city dwellers seeking a taste of farm life.
 Youngs Farm held a "Pumpkin Fest" every October, drawing large numbers of tourists from other parts of Arizona.
 After preservation attempts failed, Young's Farm was sold to developers, and closed in late 2006.
 As of mid-2010, the site remains undeveloped, however as of April 2011, Mortimer Family Farms purchased the Young's farm and continued to sell sweet corn in the summer and pumpkins in the fall to the public.
 The ruins of Woolsey's ranch are still standing and can be seen from the Old Black Canyon Highway.

-Images

-The following are images of some of the remaining original structures of both Dewey and Humboldt.